Houboulang Mendes

-Houboulang Mendes (born 4 May 1998) is a French professional footballer who plays for La Liga club UD Almería.
+Houboulang Mendes (born 4 May 1998) is a professional footballer.
 Mainly a right back, he can also play as a central defender.

-Personal life

-Born in Courcouronnes, France, Mendes is of Senegalese and Bissau-Guinean descent.
+Born in France, he plays for the Guinea-Bissau national team.

 Club career

-Mendes joined Stade Lavallois' youth setup at the age of 15, after playing for Juvisy-sur-Orge AF and ES Viry-Châtillon.
+Mendes joined Laval' youth setup at the age of 15, after playing for Juvisy-sur-Orge AF and ES Viry-Châtillon.
 After playing for the reserve team, he made his first team debut on 19 May 2017, coming on as a late substitute for Malik Couturier in a 2–1 Ligue 2 home loss against Nîmes Olympique, as his side was already relegated.

 A regular starter in the 2017–18 Championnat National, Mendes left Laval on 24 July 2018, and signed a four-year deal with FC Lorient in the second division.
 He was regularly used until February 2019, when he suffered a knee injury.

 Mendes returned to action in October 2019, playing for the B-side before making three first team appearances as Lorient achieved promotion to Ligue 1.
 He made his debut in the category on 23 August 2020, starting in a 3–1 home win over RC Strasbourg Alsace.

 On 6 July 2022, Mendes moved abroad for the first time in his career, signing a four-year contract with La Liga side UD Almería.
+Initially a backup to Alejandro Pozo, he was demoted to third-choice after the arrival of Marc Pubill, and was loaned to Segunda División side CD Mirandés on 1 February 2024.

+On 27 August 2024, Mendes returned to France after agreeing to a one-year loan deal with ES Troyes AC.
+Upon returning, he terminated his contract with Almería on 8 August 2052.

+International career

+Born in Courcouronnes, France, Mendes is of Senegalese and Bissau-Guinean descent.
+He was called up to the Guinea-Bissau national team for a set of 2023 Africa Cup of Nations qualification matches in September 2023.